-We acquired Performance Analysis Corporation, or PAC, in February 1998, the Distribution Center Management Systems software product and related assets of Kurt Salmon Associates in October 1998, and the assets of Intrepa in October 2000.
+We acquired Performance Analysis Corporation, or PAC, in February 1998, the Distribution Center Management Systems software product and related assets of Kurt Salmon Associates in October 1998, and Intrepa, L.L.C. in October 2000.
 We may from time to time acquire companies with complementary products and services.
 These acquisitions will continue to expose us to increased risks and costs, including the following: